ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 - [Sepolia faucet](https://faucet.sepolia.dev/)
 - [FaucETH](https://fauceth.komputing.org)

 #### Goerli _(long-term support)_ {#goerli}

 _Note: [the Goerli testnet is deprecated](https://ethereum-magicians.org/t/proposal-predictable-ethereum-testnet-lifecycle/11575/17) and will be replaced by [Holesovice](https://github.com/eth-clients/holesovice) in 2023.
 Please consider migrating your applications to Sepolia._

-[Goerli](#goerli) is testnet for testing of validating and staking  .
+[Goerli](#goerli) is testnet for testing of validating and staking.
 The Goerli network is open for users wanting to run a testnet validator.
 Stakers wanting to test protocol upgrades before they are deployed to mainnet should therefore use Goerli.

 - Open validator set, stakers can test network upgrades
 - Large state, useful for testing complex smart contract interactions